Drewbal1/CS-351-Project-Auto-Scaling-AWS/README.md

 pip install -r requirements.txt

-**Run Flask app with gunicorn:**

-cd ~/flask          #if not already here

-source venv/bin/activate

-nohup gunicorn -b 0.0.0.0:5000 app:app > gunicorn.log 2>&1 &

-**Step 3: Confirm and connect**
+**Confirm connection**

 Verify server is running:

 curl http://127.0.0.1:5000/health

 Should see: OK

+**Step 3: Run Flask app and use locust:**

+cd ~/flask          #if not already here

+source venv/bin/activate #if not already in venv

+locust --headless --users 1000 --spawn-rate 10 -H http://3.234.218.40:5000/

+#users indicates the total number of connections and the spawn rate determines how many connections happen at a time

 Connect using the IPv4:

 ex: [http://<EC2_PUBLIC_IPv4>:5000/](http://3.234.218.40:5000/
 )